Vik-Maharaj/run-buddy/README.md

 # Run Buddy Inc.

 ## Purpose
 A website that offers fitness training services.
-This line has changed.

 ## Built With
 * HTML